huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 ```

 5. Once you are satisfied, go to the webpage of your fork on GitHub.
     Click on "Pull request".
-Make sure to add the GitHub handle of some
+Make sure to add the GitHub handle of
-    members of [name of mentor] as reviewers, so that the Hugging
+		[name of mentor] as a reviewer, so that the Hugging
     Face team gets notified for future changes.

 6. Change the PR into a draft by clicking on "Convert to draft" on the
     right of the GitHub pull request web page.

-In the following, whenever you have done some progress, don\'t forget to
+In the following, whenever you have done some progress, don't forget to
 commit your work and push it to your account so that it shows in the
 pull request.
 Additionally, you should make sure to update your work
 with the current master from time to time by doing: